 Results of the Phase 2 trial (LEVALS) showed improved breathing function in participants taking levosimendan compared to those taking placebo.

-The phase 3 trial (REFALS) aims to recruit 450 participants across different sites worldwide.
+The phase 3 trial (REFALS) enrolled 496 participants across different sites worldwide.
 The primary objective of the trial is to show that the drug levosimendan enhances respiratory muscle function and thus helps maintain breathing capacity in people with MND.
+Unfortunately, Orion’s phase 3 REFALS trial evaluating the efficacy of oral levosimendan in treatment of ALS patients did not reach its pre-specified endpoints.
+Read public release is on the Orion website.

 This Phase 2 trial is currently ACTIVE but not recruiting.